 Photosniper consists of a modified Zenit E-type camera with Praktika mount (or equivalent), and a 300 mm telephoto lens,

 mounted on a long boom with a pistol grip.

-When assembled, it looks like a heavy weapon.
+When fully assembled, it looks like an automatic rifle.

 At the rear end, the boom has a stock mounting that allows